trivedisorabh/ferris/README.md

 1. Assign a GitHub issue to yourself
 2. Create a feature branch (feature/issue#\_ticket_name)
    - Push code **early** and **often**.
+   - Commit messages are linted and must follow a predefined set of rules.
+See [here].(#Commitlint).
    - Feature branches are allowed to be broken.
 3. Create Pull Request when done
    - Make sure your that your code meets the pre-PR checklist.